 - a.
 Family Child Care Facility as provided for in Section 7.17. - b.
 A state licensed or registered residential care home or group home, serving not more than eight persons who are developmentally disabled or physically handicapped, except that no such home may be located within 1,000 feet of another such home. - c.
 Single-family and two-family dwellings. - d.
 Customary home occupations, provided that all of the criteria of Section 7.14 are satisfied. - e.
 Guest houses on lots occupied by a principal dwelling, provided the minimum lot size is met for each residential building and that the dwellings are located so that if the land were to be subdivided, both structures will conform to all aspects of the dimensional requirements.
 Water supply and wastewater disposal systems must receive local and state approval. - f.
-Farms, truck gardens, nurseries, greenhouses, and tree farms; such uses may include incidental retail sales of plants produced on the premises.
-Agricultural uses including maple sugaring, pasturage of livestock, crop raising, and buildings accessory to and necessary for such agricultural uses. - g.
+Farms, truck gardens, nurseries, greenhouses, and tree farms; such uses may include incidental retail sales of plants produced on the premises. - g.
 Farm stands not exceeding 400 square feet in area for the sale of farm products raised primarily on the premises. - h.
 Rooming houses or tourist homes (but not motels), for not more than ten (10) roomers or tourists. - i.
 Accessory uses customarily incidental to a permitted use. - j.
 Subdivision or Development as provided for in Section 7.6. - k.
 Private recreation, hunting, or fishing camps consisting of a building or tent not suitable for use as a dwelling, but used occasionally or seasonally for temporary shelter in connection with a recreational activity.
 Such camps shall not be operated as a business. - 1.
-Commercial forestry and related uses. - m.
-Forestry carried on for research, demonstration, educational, and other purposes. - n.
-Accessory Dwelling Unit (See Section 7.16). - o.
-Solar Collectors (See Section 5.1.1.d). - p.
+Accessory Dwelling Unit (See Section 7.16). - m.
+Solar Collectors (See Section 5.1.1.d). - n.
 Outdoor Hydronic Heaters (See Section 5.1.1.c).